Counselling and Psychotherapy Practice in Glen Iris

 Possibilities for Change is a Counselling and Psychotherapy practice based in Glen Iris in the Eastern suburbs of Melbourne, Victoria, Australia.

-It is a place where transformation is imaginable and possible.
+It is a place where transformation is possible.

 Possibilities for Change is a private practice that values the importance of empowering oneself and assist in helping individuals identify and reach their goals and full potential.

 We welcome all ages, genders, cultures and the LGBTI community.

 PACFA, the Psychotherapists’ and Counsellors’ Federation of Australia – one of the two largest Professional Associations in Australia for counsellors and psychotherapists – gives the following definition of therapy:

 Therapy is the process of meeting with a counsellor or psychotherapist for the purpose of resolving problematic behaviours, beliefs, feelings and related physical symptoms.
 Therapy uses an interpersonal relationship to help develop the client’s self-understanding and to make changes in his or her life.